kevin-klau/UW-Course-Tracker/README.md

 ### Features that will be added
 * Statistics such as top teachers will be presented in the course preview
-* Top 3 most liked, useful, and easiest courses will also be displayed!
+* Top 3 most liked, useful, and easiest courses for each sucbjec will also be displayed!
 * and More!